 Choose from three family-friendly themes at Mountain Time Escape Rooms (add on holograms or computer-generated imagery).
 Join friends or strangers in a locked room at Escape Room Breckenridge and pool your wits to solve riddles and uncover clues in a race against time.
 Don state-of-the-art 3D headset technology at VR Arcade—Breckenridge’s first virtual reality arcade—for a whole new level of gaming.

 Breckenridge shopping isn’t just for the grown-ups—though the handmade jewelry, curated galleries and gourmet culinary boutiques are something special.
 Kids also enjoy our stretch of colorful toy, candy, book and gift shops.

 A few favorites include Joy of Sox for cozy and hilarious socks and slippers, gag gifts and games; independent toy store Peek-a-Boo Toys for retro games and stuffed animals; and Magical Scraps for the cutest hand-sewn children’s hats, clothing and accessories.
 Of course, a stop into one of the beloved candy shops is a must.
 Don’t miss Fuzziwig’s Candy Factory, Rocket Fizz Soda Pop and Candy Shop, and Rocky Mountain Chocolate Factory.
 Budding readers will love the kid’s section at Breck Books.
-Funky costume hats and playful helmet covers are all the rage at Breckenridge Hat Company and the Groovy Moose carries an impressive line of hand-drawn stickers and crafty mountain-inspired knick-knacks.
+Funky costume hats and playful helmet covers are all the rage at Breckenridge Hat Company.

 Find your family’s new favorite among more than 70 kid-approved restaurants.
 Sit down for a memorable pancake breakfast, burgers and milkshakes, pizza and pasta, Mexican cuisine and so much more.